ahembree/ansible-hms-docker/gen-docs/docs/config-docs/Authentik.md

 If you are using [Cloudflare Tunnel](./Cloudflare/tunnel.md) **AND** you have disabled port forwarding to 80/443, you **MUST** create a new "public hostname" in Tunnel in order for SSO to work since the SSO server needs to be publicly accessible.
 If your Tunnel is online and working, follow [step 4 when setting up Tunnel](./Cloudflare/tunnel.md) and configure it for the `authentik-server:9001` container.

-However, any containers configured to be accessible through the Cloudflare Tunnel **will not** be protected by Authentik if accessed via the Tunnel.
-This is mainly for the use case of not having to port forward while still having Authentik protect services routed through Traefik.
+However, any containers configured to be accessible through the Cloudflare Tunnel **will not be protected by Authentik if accessed via the Tunnel**.

 :::

 ## Enabling Authentik on Individual Containers

-1. Enable the `authentik` container either in the container map or within the `authentik.yml` config file
+1. Enable the `authentik` container either in the [Container Map](../container-map.md) or within the `authentik.yml` config file

-2. Enable `authentik` for the containers you want in the `hms_docker_container_map` variable available in the `inventory/group_vars/all/container_map.yml` file.
+2. Set the `authentik` variable to `yes` for the containers you want in the [Container Map](../container-map.md).

 3. Run the playbook as normal

-4. Once all containers are started, go to `https://authentik.< domain >/if/flow/initial-setup/` to create the initial user and password to continue Authentik setup
+4. Once all containers are started, go to `https://authentik.< domain >/if/flow/initial-setup/` to create the initial user and password to continue Authentik setup (if you changed the `proxy_host_rule` value for the authentik container, use that subdomain instead)

 5. Configure an Application Provider within Authentik